lorenzo85/scenarios-ica/ingress-gateway-no-tsl-termination/step6/text.md

 Configure the virtual service to forward unterminated TLS traffic on port 443 of the `booking-gateway`gateway to the internal `booking-service`.

-Configure the destination route to route the request to `booking-service` host if the SNI host equals `booking.example.com` and port is 443:
+Configure the destination route to route the request to `booking-service` host only if the SNI host matches `booking.example.com` and port matches 443:

 *virtual service:*
 - name: `booking`